Looking for gap year ideas and solutions? Take our quiz to find out more.

 Gap year travel route in Vietnam

-When many think of Vietnam they are reminded of the tragic impact of the war, however there is so much more to be inspired by— this country dates back to 3 rd century BC, and is a dynamic mix of its past ruling influences.
-Plan at least a month to see everything this fantastic country has to offer, from the surreal seascape of limestone islands in Halong Bay, to the tsunami of motorbikes in Hanoi.
+When many think of Vietnam they are reminded of the tragic impact of the war, however there is so much more to be inspired by— this country dates back to 3rd century BC, and is a dynamic mix of its past ruling influences.
+Plan at least a month to see everything this fantastic country has to offer, from the surreal seascape of limestone islands in Halong Bay, to the bustling atmosphere of Hanoi.
 Vietnam is long and thin, so if you’re coming from Cambodia or Thailand then we recommend you start at either the north or south of the country and travel up or down.

 After Hanoi